-Namecheap is one of the top domain registrars of the world with a growing community using over 10.000.000 domains.
+Namecheap is one of the top domain registrars in the world with a growing number of over 10 million domains.
 This ICANN-accredited registrar is popular for its user-centric philosophy.

 That’s all you needed to do!
-10Web hosting service automatically generates your A and CNAME records.
-So you’ve already done all it takes; now it’s time to relax and wait till your website goes live.
+Because 10Web automatically generates A and CNAME records, you can relax and wait for your website to go live.